Wesley Newcomb Hohfeld

+Academic career

 Hohfeld briefly taught as an instructor at the law school then called the Hastings College of the Law.
 He then joined the faculty of Stanford Law School, where he became a full-time professor and taught from 1905 to 1914.
 He also continued to work as a consultant to the Morrison firm on various matters, such as the division of Claus Spreckels's estate.

 In 1913, the Yale Law Journal published Hohfeld's landmark article, "Some Fundamental Legal Conceptions as Applied in Judicial Reasoning".
 According to Arthur Corbin, Yale Law School offered Hohfeld a professorship on the basis of that article.
-Hohfeld cleverly applied his own ideas about "rights" and "privileges" to the deal he struck with Yale and Stanford: after one academic year, he would have the "right" to a permanent faculty appointment at Yale and the "privilege" of returning to Stanford, while Stanford agreed to grant him the "privilege" of leave for one year or longer, with the "right" to return to Stanford after one academic year.
+Hohfeld applied his own ideas about "rights" and "privileges" to the deal he struck with Yale and Stanford: after one academic year, he would have the "right" to a permanent faculty appointment at Yale and the "privilege" of returning to Stanford, while Stanford agreed to grant him the "privilege" of leave for one year or longer, with the "right" to return to Stanford after one academic year.

 When Hohfeld started teaching at Yale in 1914, many of his students signed a petition to Yale's president to send him back to Stanford.
 They were terrified he would flunk them for their inability to master his strange ideas.
 When the president told Hohfeld to take it easy on his students, Corbin had to play mediator, calm down a frustrated Hohfeld, and explain to the president the deal which Hohfeld had worked out between the two law schools.
 Hohfeld then exercised his right to stay at Yale, apparently because he believed Yale students would come around, like his former Stanford students who had already begun to express their gratitude for the utility of his ideas.
+In 1917, he published another article expanding on his 1913 work.

 He continued to teach at Yale until his death in 1918.
+In 1919, a book collecting his articles, essays, and manuscript was published posthumously in his name.

+Death and legacy

 He died on October 21, 1918, in Alameda, California, of endocarditis induced by a severe infection during the 1918 flu pandemic.
 The Yale Law Journal published a commemorative issue in his memory.

 In 1958, Edward Hohfeld, as trustee of the May Treat Morrison Foundation, endowed a chair at Yale in his late brother's memory.
+Holders include Gideon Yaffe, Jules Coleman, and Ronald Dworkin.